 I think we can all acknowledge that the leftovers are pretty much the best part of Thanksgiving, right?
 In case you needed a nudge to actively plan to use your leftovers, know that the average American throws out 30 pounds of food each month. !!!??!!

 So let’s get proactive and start thinking about uses for all those mashed potatoes and stuffing.
-The Food Network has a great roundup of their favorite recipes for Thanksgiving leftovers here.
+This book taught me everything I need to know about loving my leftovers!

 2. Drop off a warm meal to someone experiencing homelessness